solid/authorization-panel/Proposals/TrustedAppsReplacement.md

 ##### 11. Returns Result
 The server return the result.
 In this case a 403 is provided denoting the forbidden nature of the request.

+## App Constraints

+// TO BE COMPLETED.
+// In my opinion, this is actually the most important section of this proposal, but we're still working through a few things conceptually.